jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 to provide time-efficient lookup for repeated translations of the same page" (Anderson & Dahlin 2011-15:56).
 </blockquote>

-It is less confusing to call these **two tiers*: 1. a **multi-level page table**, and 2. a **translation lookaside buffer**.
+To summarize **two tiers** are important: 1. a **multi-level page table**, and 2. a **translation lookaside buffer**.

-It is important to include these two ideas because it seems to be the endpoint of memory management development that all major operating systems have now arrived at and also the endpoint of detailed explanations of memory management algorithms in OS textbooks that typically exhaust hundreds of pages.
+This seems to be the endpoint of memory management development, circa 2015 when these OS textbooks were published, that all major operating systems have now arrived at now, and also the endpoint of detailed explanations of memory management algorithms in these textbooks that typically exhaust hundreds of pages.

 Since sometimes the best way to understand something is to re-express it in other terms,